Cheese spread

 Cheese spread is a soft spreadable cheese or processed cheese product.
 Various additional ingredients are sometimes used, such as multiple cheeses, fruits, vegetables and meats, and many types of cheese spreads exist.
 Pasteurized process cheese spread is a type of cheese spread prepared using pasteurized processed cheese and other ingredients.

 Overview

 Cheese spread is prepared using one or more cheeses or processed cheese and sometimes additional ingredients such as vegetables, fruits, meats and various spices and seasonings.
 Cheese spread is typically spread onto foods such as bread, toast, crackers and vegetables.

-Cheese spread can be packaged in many ways:
+Cheese spread can be commercially packaged in many ways: